This section provides links to published Scottish Health Survey (SHeS) data. Click on the relevant link from the Menu below.

 Scottish Health Survey publications

-- A topic report on Lung Function will be published in Spring 2013.
+- A topic report on Lung Function will be published in Winter 2013.

-- The next annual report will be published in September 2013.
+- The next annual report will be published on 30 September 2014.

 Revisions and Corrections